AIpsterAI/Alphser-AI/README.md

 ## 📜 Smart Contracts
 Find the smart contract code and deployment instructions in the `smart-contracts/` directory.

-## 🖼️ Website
-The website source code is available in the `website/` directory.

-## 🤝 Contributing
-We welcome contributions!
-Check out our `CONTRIBUTING.md` file for guidelines.

 ## 📄 License
 This project is licensed under the MIT License.